SAP-samples/logistics-business-network-gtt-standardapps-samples/README.md

 ## Requirements

-* To integrate with the global track and trace option, your SAP ERP system shall be SAP EHP1 FOR SAP NETWEAVER 7.3 or higher with SAP Notes 2370356, 2937175, 2974952, 2959576 and 3010748 being implemented.
+* Make sure that you have met the requirements for the product version mentioned in the [Prerequisites](https://help.sap.com/docs/SAP_LBN_GTT_OPTION/d0802f41861a4f81a3610d873fdcf148/c9f7baf5f6e14be4ba9045786961de14.html) section of Appendix one: Connect to SAP ERP in Administration Guide for Version 2.
+You can find this guide at http://help.sap.com/gtt.
-* To implement the extractor sample code in this repository, your SAP ERP system shall be S4 HANA 1909 SP03 on premise.
-Note that the sample code is not validated in a lower release, and not applicable for ECC series of products.
+* The ABAP codes on Github to support Fulfillment Tracking apps for GTT Version 2 shall be implemented in S4 HANA 1909 SP03 on premise that is not validated in lower release, and not applicable for ECC series of products.
-* The node “Interface to Global Track and Trace” in the IMG and the related GTT-specific versions of the IMG activities are available in the software component version SAP_BW 750 from SP 12 on.
-They cannot be downloaded as a correction via note assistant.
-We recommend upgrading to the service package level accordingly.

 ## Download and Installation
 Click the link below to find the detailed installation guide.
 You can also find the guide in the “Document” folder.